PegasisForever/python_handouts/Basic Terms.md

 ## Function

 You may heard about function in math class.
-(Hahaha math class yet again) Let’s do a comparsion.
+(Hahaha math class yet again) Let’s do a comparison.

 |                       | Math                   | Python                                                       |
 | --------------------- | ---------------------- | ------------------------------------------------------------ |